-A Kit for Community Groups to Ignite Voter Participation
+A Kit for Community Groups to Demystify Voting

-Instead of being told what matters to them or why they should vote, participants were asked what matters to them and why voting is important them.
-Their responses were showcased by local organizers and their voices amplified through social media and Samara’s national network.
+Instead of being told what matters to them or why they should vote, participants are asked what matters to them and why voting is important them.
+Their responses can be showcased by local organizers and their voices amplified through social media and Samara’s regional network.

-As an adaptable and easy-to-use tool, Vote PopUp could be used during an existing program, like an adult education class, or a large public event.
-It didn't require any external support and could be run at little or no cost.
-In the lead-up to election day, Vote PopUps occurred in such varied locations as a homeless shelter in Calgary, a settlement agency in Toronto, a mobile library in Ottawa and a farmers’ market in Vancouver.
+As an adaptable and easy-to-use tool, Vote PopUp can be used during an existing program, like an adult education class, or a large public event.
+It doesn’t require any external support and can be run at little or no cost.

-For participants who had never or rarely voted, Vote PopUp demystified the process by:
+For participants who have never voted, or rarely vote, Vote PopUp demystifies the process by:

-ensuring they knew how, where and when to vote; and
+- ensuring they know how, where and when to vote; and

-For all participants, it was an opportunity to have their voices heard.
+For all participants, it is an opportunity to have their voices heard.